TechieDrixx/the-FirstLore/README.md

 KavTech permitted cohabitation, treating them as a linked testbed.
 A subsequent audit traced the divergence to ACM firmware skew introduced mid-cycle on one subject only.

-The ledger entry concludes coldly: "\*Protocol paired-subject trials approved.
+The ledger entry concludes coldly: "Protocol paired-subject trials approved.
 Yield: 47%.
-Panic contained\*."
+Panic contained."

 Case File: Isara-09

 Altan volunteer.
-Alloy accepted her with \*open arms\*.
+Alloy accepted her with *open arms*.
 Her skin glowed like liquid chrome.
 But her grafts continued to grow unchecked, weaving into walls and conduits.
 Post-mortem identified a GIU that auto-accepted ambient Trilium from the bastion's conduits; without a hard limit in the ACM, deposition spread through the structure.

-Today, she remains fused into a section of a Naron bastion, half body, half corridor, eyes still flickering.
+Today, she remains fused into a section of a bastion, half body, half corridor, eyes still flickering.

 ### Project Quietus

 Quietus was the pursuit of immortality: to cast mind into crystal.

-Subjects were mapped, then \*Neural Pattern Encoders\* etched those maps into \*Crystalline Logic Blocks\* seeded with Trilium.
+Subjects were mapped, then *Neural Pattern Encoders* etched those maps into *Crystalline Logic Blocks* seeded with Trilium.
 The Blocks had power, storage, and limited inference… enough to hold and update a mind-shaped model..
 The results were violent.
 Some cores shattered, releasing screams that echoed and echoed through the halls.
 Others became vessels that whispered fragments like names, pleas and riddles.
 A handful stabilized, coherent enough to answer questions.

 These were the Wraiths.

 Half archive, half inference engine, their existence is treated as both miracle and curse.
-Technicians kneel before them and interface through sensory carriers (\*light, tone, micro-pressure\*) rather than speech, then record brief, strained replies in text and video.
+Technicians kneel before them and interface through sensory carriers (light, tone, micro-pressure) rather than speech, then record brief, strained replies in text and video.

 The most coherent of all dwells aboard Erekus, the feared Behemoth.
-Known as the \*Oracular Core,\* stabilized by redundant Regulator Cores and thermal sinks.
+Known as the *Oracular Core,* stabilized by redundant Regulator Cores and thermal sinks.
 It has predicted riots and accidents with enough accuracy that routing and maintenance windows now require its sign-off.

 Case File: Subject Iryss Vael